morningspace/oc/docs/preparation.md

 You may notice some gpg installations may use different option.
 The above command can work on my MacOS laptop and a RHEL8 machine, but it does not work on another RHEL7 machine, where I have to use `gpg --gen-key` instead.
 Please refer to the help information of the gpg that you use if you met problems.

 After run above command, you will be presented with several questions.
-Please check the [gopass doc](https://github.com/gopasspw/gopass/issues#set-up-a-gpg-key-pair) on how to answer these questions.
+Please refer to the [gopass documentation](https://github.com/gopasspw/gopass/issues#set-up-a-gpg-key-pair) on how to answer these questions.
 After you finish the questionnaire, gpg will start to generate the key pair for you.

 **NOTE:**

-It may take more time as you expect to generate the key which makes you think gpg is hung.
+It may take more time than you expect to generate the key pair which makes you think gpg is hung.
 Just be patient and wait for gpg to be finished.
 Or as it's recommended in gopass doc, you can have either `rng-tools` or `haveged` installed to speed up key generation.

-After the program finishes, you will have a public and private key pair for later use.
+After the program is finished, you will have a public and private key pair for later use.

 ### Git and GPG

 gopass essentially uses git repository to store all encrypted data.
 This allows gopass to share the data to the remote using git.
 Any change made to the data will be performed as a git commit. gopass will configure git to sign commits by default, so you should make sure that git can interface with gpg by telling git to use the key we choose when signs commits.

 As a private key is required for signing commits, we need to know the private key ID.
-To list all your keys for which you have both a public and private key:
+To list all your private keys:
 ```shell
 $ gpg --list-secret-keys --keyid-format LONG
 /root/.gnupg/secring.gpg